yiqiao-yin/YinsPredictor3_0/Reinforcement Learning/README.md

 # Reinforcment Learning

 Reinforcement learning is an area of Machine Learning.
-Reinforcement.
 It is about taking suitable action to maximize reward in a particular situation.
 It is employed by various software and machines to find the best possible behavior or path it should take in a specific situation.

 This section let me introduce my version of trading strategy given a particular stock.